ndpniraj/resale-server/note.md

 1. Read authorization header
 2. See if we have the token.
-3. Send error if user not.
+3. Send error if there is no token.
 4. Verify the token (we have to use jwt.verify).
 5. Take out the user id from token (we will have it as payload).
 6. Check if we have the user with this id.